 CFBHN maintains privacy policies and procedures to ensure adherence to data security requirements of HIPAA and 42 CFR, Part 2.
 The Network utilizes off-site data storage and access portals to prevent unauthorized access to data systems.
-CFBHN I.T. staff review security logs daily to identify data abnormalities and/or attempts to inappropriately access network systems.
 The Network maintains multiple layers of technology security, including the use of system penetration testing.